In this article:

 West Virginia Had the Biggest Score Increases on Average

-West Virginia consumers who have used Experian Boost have experienced an average 16.5-point score increase, the largest average FICO® Score increase among all states through August 8, 2019.
-Nevada ranked second, followed by Arizona, Oklahoma, North Carolina and Texas.
+West Virginia consumers who have used Experian Boost have experienced an average 16.2-point increase, the largest average FICO® Score increase among all states through December 6, 2019.
+Nevada ranked second, followed by Oklahoma, Arizona and Texas.
 Here are the other states that have seen the top average score increases with Experian Boost.

 |Top Average FICO® Score Point Increases by State|